Director: Enzo G. Castellari

 I will say that G.I.
 Bro is a decent war film.
 A Dirty Dozen with Bo

 Svenson, as opposed to Lee Marvin.
-The acting hardly rises above mediocre, but the true essence of the movie is the action scenes.
+The acting hardly rises above mediocre, but

 He's no John Woo, but Enzo Castellari does have a flare for gunplay, not to mention an